NixonSchool/CyberIOT/README.md

 ============================
 ============================

-I will explain the project structure in folders for easier navigation for those who want to modify it.
+I will explain the project structure in folders, simplifying it for those who want to modify it.

 accounts - Extends the Django authentication system.
 Login, signup and reset.
 Reset page isn't implemented.